-- After inserting the tab, make sure the tabs and buckle are locked and that the belt is not twisted. - Do not insert coins, clips, etc. in the buckle as this may prevent you from properly latching the tab and buckle. - If the seat belt does not function normally, immediately contact your Toyota dealer.
+- After inserting the tab, make sure the tab and buckle are locked and that the seat belt extender is not twisted. - Do not insert coins, clips, etc. in the buckle as this may prevent you from properly latching the tab and buckle. - If the seat belt does not function normally, immediately contact your Toyota dealer.

-SRS airbags (for driver and front passenger)
+SRS airbags (for U.S.A.)